ozialien/ecs2/ecs-deployment-use-cases-augmented.md

 ---

-## NEW Use Case 10: Batch Job Deployment
+## Use Case 15: Batch Job Deployment

 ```
 ┌─────────────┐